Your sitemap is an essential, but fairly easy part of SEO for your Shopify website.

 It's a meta field named <code>seo.hidden</code>.

-You can find it and modify it here:
+You can find it and modify it for product pages here:

 - It removes the page from the sitemap